-- Peel off the top parchment and flip the tortilla onto a hot skillet, pulling away the second piece of parchment paper.
-Cook the first side for about 20seconds, to brown the other side for 30 to 45 seconds, until the other side is browned and bubbly.
+- Peel off the top parchment and flip the tortilla onto a hot skillet, pulling away from the second piece of parchment paper.
+Cook the first side for about 20seconds, to brown the other side for 30 to 45 seconds until the other side is browned and bubbly.

 - Immediately transfer warm tortilla inside a tortilla warmer or place it between two kitchen towels to keep warm.
 These tortillas are best served warmed.
 Refrigerate leftover tortillas.
 To enjoy again, simply warm them in the toaster oven.